Hugh Hoyles

 In 1861, his chance came when he was hired as a lawyer by senior judges to fight Premier John Kent's plans to reduce their salaries.
-When Kent accused the judges, the governor and the Conservatives of conspiracy the Governor fired Kent and appointed Hoyles as the new Premier.
-Hoyles' government was defeated in the legislature and had to fight an election in a highly charged sectarian atmosphere which resulted in riots and loss of life, requiring troops to be sent in, when the Conservatives narrowly won the election.
+When Kent accused the judges, the governor, Alexander Bannerman and the Conservatives of conspiracy the Governor illegally dismissed Kent and appointed Hoyles as the new Premier.
+Hoyles' government was defeated in the legislature on a non confidence motion and had to fight an election in a highly charged sectarian atmosphere.
+4 seats contested by 4 liberals, Kent's party, were not filled due to no definitive election results in the Harbor Main and Harbor Grace districts.
+Hoyles formed the government due to the disenfranchisement by the unrepresented 4 Liberal seats of Harbor Grace and Harbor Main.
+This resulted in protesting and looting.
+The troops were called by Bannerman to quell the protesters and three people were killed, Hunt, Clifford and Fitzgerald.
+Twenty were injured including a priest that was trying to calm the crowd of Liberal supporters.

 During his term as premier, he tried to cool sectarian tensions between Catholics and Protestants by inviting Catholics to join his administration and distributing all patronage fairly between religious groups.
 He sent delegates to the Canadian Confederation Conference at Quebec in 1864.
 Newfoundland had not been invited to Charlottetown.
 Those delegates, Ambrose Shea for the opposition, and Frederick Carter, for the government, did not have the power to negotiate.

 Hoyles decided to leave office in 1865, before the crucial 1869 election which decided the fate of Confederation with Canada.
 He was succeeded by Sir Frederick Carter.
 Hoyles was appointed Chief Justice of Newfoundland, a post which he filled with great distinction.
 He retired to Halifax in 1880 to live with his married daughter.
 He died on February 1, 1888.
 D.W.
 Prowse, the nineteenth century Newfoundland historian, comments that "we are all proud of Sir Hugh as the most distinguished Newfoundlander of our day".